2ho Client for Linux

 TL;DR

-If you know what you're doing, you can use a variation on the following...
+Otherwise, if you know what you are doing, you can use a variation on the following.

 $ sudo apt update -y; sudo apt upgrade -y